hhaoz/vnpt-haha/README.md

     ```

 3.  **Configure Environment**
-    Create a `.env` file in the root directory.
-You can configure different credentials for the Large, Small, and Embedding models:
+    Create a `.env` file in the root directory:

     ```env
     # --- Model Selection ---
-    # Set to True to use VNPT API, False for local HuggingFace models
     USE_VNPT_API=False

     # --- Local Models (Used if USE_VNPT_API=False) ---